cloudposse/atmos/website/docs/core-concepts/components/components.md

 description: Components are opinionated building blocks of infrastructure as code that solve one specific problem or use-case.
 ---

 Components are opinionated, self-contained building blocks of Infrastructure-as-Code (IAC) that solve one specific problem or use-case.
+Those Components are then configured inside of one or more [Stacks](/core-concepts/stacks).

-Atmos was written to support any number of tools, but also supports a couple of native integration with tools like `terraform` and `helmfile`.
-A common use-case for Atmos is implementing workflows for Terraform "root modules".
+Atmos was designed to be tool-agnostic, but also supports several native integrations with tools like `terraform` and `helmfile`.
+A common use-case for Atmos is implementing components for [Terraform "root modules"](https://developer.hashicorp.com/terraform/language/modules#the-root-module).

+## Use-cases

+There are many uses for developing components.
+You see how we think about them by checking our []`cloudposse/terraform-aws-components`

 ## Component Schema

-A Component consists of the infrastructure as code business logic (e.g. a Terraform "root" module) as well as the configuration of that component.
+To configure a Component inside of a [Stack], A Component consists of the infrastructure as code business logic (e.g. a Terraform "root" module) as well as the configuration of that component.
 The configuration of a component is stored in a Stack configuration.

 <br/>